Networks-it-uc3m/Quditto/README.md

 This will install all the required packages for the QDTS orchestrator and the QDTS orchestrator itself.

-To build applications on the QKD network digital twin enviroment, the client package need to be installed in the device that will act as a network client.
+To build applications on the QKD network digital twin environment, the client package needs to be installed in the device that will act as a network client.
 This can be done via pip:

 ```
 pip install qdts-client